glucosy2003/nc_voting_portal/README.md

 ## 📖 Overview

-The **NC Voting Portal** is a Django-based web application that streamlines the electoral process for academic institutions.
-It eliminates paper-based voting by providing a digital, transparent, and secure voting platform.
+The **NC Voting Portal** is a Django-based web application that manages the electoral process for Daeyang University student representative council election.
+It eliminates paper-based voting by providing a digital, transparent, non complex and secure voting platform.
+The system is currently deployed on render.com free plan tier : https://nc-voting-portal.onrender.com/

 **Target Users:**
 - Students (Voters)
 - Election Administrators
 - Election Observers
-- System Managers
+- System Manager/developer

 ---